patilatharva/slot-machine/README.md

 A simple slot machine game written in C++98 in DOS (my class's syllabus was *kind of* outdated) for my grade 11 computer science class.

-Disclaimer: my programming style has improved since the time I wrote this code.

 # How it works

 The player starts with 1000 coins, spins the wheel for 100 coins each time and is awarded coins when alignments are formed.